jacoscaz/bacnet-device/README.md

 ## Characteristics

+This library provides a high-level API that simplifies the instantiation and management of BACnet objects by abstracting network operations (subscription management, CoV propagation, value updates) and offering classes specific to individual BACnet object types that automatically instantiate all properties required by the BACnet specification.

-1. **Detailed types**: maintains well-defined interfaces, generics, and type definitions  that accurately model BACnet's complex data structures.
+1. **Detailed types**: uses and contributes to [`node-bacnet`][2]'s well-defined interfaces, generics, and type definitions that accurately model BACnet's complex data structures.
 2. **Separation of concerns**: maintains separate classes for BACnet objects, properties, and network operations, loosely coupled via events.
-3. **Backpressure management**: operations return Promises that resolve only after full processing and acknowledgment, creating natural throttling - for example, COV notifications wait for subscriber confirmation before processing the next change.
+3. **Backpressure management**: operations return Promises that resolve only after full processing and acknowledgment, creating natural throttling; for example, COV notifications wait for subscriber confirmation before processing the next change.
 4. **Sequential property updates**: value change operations, whether internal or coming in via the BACnet network, are processed through FIFO queues, preventing race conditions.

-This library provides a high-level, type-safe API built on top of the wonderful [`@innovation-system/node-bacnet`][2].
+This library is built on top of the wonderful [`node-bacnet`][2], a TypeScript implementation of BACnet's protocol stack maintained by [Innovation System][6].
+Any improvement that is applicable to [`node-bacnet`][2] is contributed upstream.

 ## Documentation